 They beat Him mercilessly, cutting into His flesh, exposing muscle and sinew to the elements.
 His hair was matted with the spit of the condescending mockers who lined the street.
 Birds of prey circled above.
 He was nothing but a bloody mass – unrecognizable – a disgusting sight to say the least.
 The smell of death permeated the air.

-As they reached the site of the crucifixion, very few of remained – some women, the Roman soldiers in charge of carrying out the job and one of His disciples.
+As they reached the site of the crucifixion, very few of them remained – some women, the Roman soldiers in charge of carrying out the job and one of His disciples.
 Some of those who demanded His death stayed to make sure the deed was done.
 A few interested bystanders continued to watch as they nailed the three to their crosses, but soon their fascination faded and they left.

 He complained not – yet His twisted, brutalized body gasped for air as He suffered the torturous cross – designed to cause asphyxiation and eventual death.
 His words carried power, even though His frame had suffered continuous beatings and humiliation.
 Until the moment that He commended His body into the hands of His Father and died, He remained faithful to His earthly mission.